Jacobodecal/checkers/README.md

 3- Have fun!!

 NEXT STEPS TO FINISH PROJECT:
-- Implement alternate plays
+- Implement alternate plays.
-- Implement end_game function to check winner and loser
+- Implement end_game function to check winner and loser.
-- Implement king piece
+- Implement king piece.
-- Solve bugs of the game
+- Solve bugs of the game.

 BUGS I SEEN YET:
 - Near the corners there are some bugs to eat pieces (check the function that validates moves).